 Students Begin Planning Their 2026 Spring Entrepreneurial Social Impact Projects (ESIPs)

-This spring, Thrive in Joy’s C11 student cohorts will host their Entrepreneurial Social Impact Projects (ESIPs) across five Los Angeles high schools serving students from low-income communities.
-During these exciting days, over 500 students and community members will be served by these student-led projects.
+Over the next six weeks, students in South LA, East LA and Downtown LA will host their Entrepreneurial Social Impact Projects (ESIPs) produced by Club Thrive Joy members at five Los Angeles high schools.
+It's sure to be an inspiring spring as 500 students and community members are served by these exceptional student-led projects.
 Here’s the lineup:

 March 11: Esperanza College Prep (Ednovate Schools) “Entrepreneurial Fair: Next Wave of Creators”